 Quick Answer

-There is no strict dress code in China.
+There is no single national dress code for visitors in China.

 The Core Reality (Why This Is Easier Than You Think)